 If you don’t create a free market, a black market will emerge.

-What we do: LFMI‘s team conducts research on key economic and policy issues, develops conceptual reform packages, drafts and evaluates legislative proposals, and aids Lithuanian governmental institutions by advising them on how to better implement free market principles.
+What we do: LFMI‘s team conducts research on key economic and policy issues, policy analysis, and prepares position papers on legislative initiatives.
 LFMI also conducts sociological surveys, issues economic literature, and organizes conferences, workshops, and lectures.
 Educational activities are an integral component of LFMI‘s work and are aimed at making free market ideas an integral part of Lithuanian society.

 In pursuit of its mission, LFMI develops a wide range of instruments to publicly disseminate its ideas.
-We work closely with the business community, international organizations, the media and other groups.
+We work closely with international organizations, the media, and other groups.
 We constantly look for new forms of communication to present our ideas quickly and effectively.
-Our voice is well heard, and 20 years of concerted effort has worked to ensure that Lithuanian people grow accustomed to and attached to the ideas of individual freedom and the free market.
+Our voice is well heard, and 30 years of concerted effort has worked to ensure that Lithuanian people grow accustomed to and attached to the ideas of individual freedom and the free market.

 Financial independence is an essential condition for the accomplishment of our mission.
 As such, we seek funding exclusively from private sources.
 Our activities are influential and this is possible due to the people who foster the same values as we do and provide donations towards our work.